 Newton brings a heavy competitor to the running shoe market with the responsive Distance 6.Read more

 The cushioned and comfortable Distance 6 is constructed of flexible mesh for a snug fit that is properly ventilated.
 The Distance 6 comes equipped with Newton’s innovative lugs for a more controlled stride.

 The Newton’s Distance 6 is a hardworking and durable shoe.

-These running shoes are a valuable edition to any runners rotation, even at a slightly higher than average price.
+These running shoes are a valuable addition to any runners rotation, even at a slightly higher than average price.

 3. Newton Motion VI

 The Newtons Motion 6 are lightweight and flexible, with little to no break-in time.
 There is 4-way mesh stretch over the metatarsal panels which helps with a more comfortable foot splay.

 Newton is a reliable brand with few complaints involving quality and durability.